lateus/pokem/README.md

 ## Known bugs
 * Currently, the Makefile is only fully supported on Linux.
 On Windows, you will be able to build the application, but you must manually erase all leftovers prior to rebuild, since `clean` is not available, as it fails due to the Windows's paths conventions.
-* The items in dungeons don't match the corresponding dungeon from *Western Cavern* onwards.
-There's a lot of work to do.

 -----------------------------------------------------------------------------------------------------------------------------------